ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 Here are some signs that this might be true:

-- the factors that cause your data to be different apply 'multiplicatively', instead of 'additively'
+- the factors that cause your data to vary at all apply 'multiplicatively', instead of 'additively'
 	* that is, a factor's effect is proportional to the size of your data.
 This would be anything like an 'increase in efficiency' or an 'increased rate of occurrence'
 	* in practice _most things_, apparently, work this way.
 Growth rates, heights, densities, power outputs, dollar amounts, disease rates, ...
+	* but generally you may not be sure, or able to tell, if this is true, so here are some more signs:
-* and a corollary: the logarithm of the data looks more like a normal distribution than the data itself (ie your data is [lognormal](https://en.wikipedia.org/wiki/Log-normal_distribution))
+* corollary: the logarithm of the data looks more like a normal distribution than the data itself (ie your data is [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution))
 * the data definitely cannot go below 0, by definition of what you're measuring
-* and effectively never goes _to_ 0, either, since that would make the geometric mean $$=0$$ (though see note, below)
+* and effectively never goes _to_ 0, either, since that would make the geometric mean 0 also (though see note, below)
-* the data do not have a constant translation factor (ie, if you could just as easily have measured "`x + 50`"" instead of "`x`", then the logarithm is going to be meaningless.)
+* the data do not have a constant translation factor (ie, if you could just as easily have measured $$x + 50$$ instead of $$x$$, then the logarithm is going to be meaningless.)
 	* so don't take the GM of temperature scales, unless you translate them to Kelvin first
-* the data _do_ have an arbitrary multiplicative factor (if you could have just as easily measured "`50x`" instead of "`x`", by changing units)
+* the data _do_ have an arbitrary multiplicative factor (if you could have just as easily measured $$50x$$ instead of $$x$$, by changing units)
 * the data are normalized against some constant value (so, if it is a % of _anything_)
 * or, generally, the data are ratios, such as concentrations of a substance, rates of occurrence of an event, or changes in a value per some unit of time.

-The most obvious example of where a geometric mean make sense is this: if something increases by $$x_i$$ percents for $$i = (1 \ldots 10)$$, then its total increase is by $$GM(x_i)^{10}$$, ten times.
-So: multiplying by 10 different numbers gives the same result as multiplying by their geometric mean ten times.

-People online seem to thinkthat many -- maybe even __most__ -- quantities turn out to vary multiplicatively, more or less.
+People online seem to think that many -- maybe even __most__ -- quantities turn out to vary multiplicatively, more or less.
 Probably many more than are being currently summarized using geometric means!
-So look, you and I are in the know.
-Neat.

 I'd say a general rule of thumb is: if you feel, for your type of data and some value of $$N$$, that a reasonable average of $$10^N$$ and $$10^{-N}$$ is $$1$$ rather than $$\frac{10^N}{2}$$, you should use a geometric mean.